Aside from the clean air that we breathe, we are further researching and understanding how plants impact our lives.

 A new tree species for Golden Stream Corridor Preserve and Belize, Spathelia belizensis. | Photo: Dr Steven Brewer.

 Ya’axché uses the data collected from the monitoring to inform conservation actions to avoid the loss of key species.
-The local communities are an integral part of the monitoring.
-The organization offers training in plant identification and botanical field methods and fosters community discussion on issues that are affecting tree conservation in Belize.

 Read more about our plant and tree monitoring research visit the Downloads webpage.